pmagwene/Bio313/README.md

 I also like the idea of making my course materials freely available for re-use and re-mixing.
 In the past several years I've had some very positive feedback from a number of postdocs and students who haven't taken the course but used the course materials found on my lab wiki for self-study.
 Moving the course to GitHub is my modest attempt at making the course materials more widely available for anyone who is interested.

+# Wiki

+The [Bio 313 Wiki](https://github.com/pmagwene/Bio313/wiki) is hosted on GitHub.
+Links to lecture slides, hands-on materials, data sets, and readings are all posted to the wiki site, so I recommend you navigate over there.

 # Syllabus

 A PDF version of the course syllabus is available [here](https://github.com/pmagwene/Bio313/raw/master/syllabus/2011-sci-comp-syllabus.pdf).
 As with all syllabi, it's a coarse guide, not a hard and set of marching instructions.
 It too will evolve over the semester.